trychlos/pwix-tabular/README.md

     whether to display an 'Information' button on the right, defaulting to true

 As its `aldeed:tabular` ancestor, this package requires that the constructor be called in same terms, both in client and server side.

+## Configuration

+The package's behavior can be configured through a call to the `Tabular.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `Tabular.C.Verbose.NONE`

+        Do not display any trace log to the console

+    - `Tabular.C.Verbose.CONFIGURE`

+        Trace `Tabular.configure()` calls and their result

+Please note that `Tabular.configure()` method should be called in the same terms both in client and server sides.

+Remind too that Meteor packages are instanciated at application level.
+They are so only configurable once, or, in other words, only one instance has to be or can be configured.
+Addtionnal calls to `Tabular.configure()` will just override the previous one.
+You have been warned: **only the application should configure a package**.

 ## NPM peer dependencies